Q1 2020 Video Benchmarks, AdBridge Insights

 The most dramatic change we see in our Q1 2020 data, is the shift in the share of video ads served to CTV (vs. mobile, tablet and desktop).
 Despite quarter after quarter of gains, in Q1 2020 we saw video ad impressions on this usually-dominant platform drop to 37 percent of all ad impressions, a decline of over 21 percent from Q4 2019 and the lowest since Q1 2018.
 To explore whether this rapid change may be correlated to the impact that COVID-19-driven stay-at-home orders have had on consumers’ media viewing behavior, we dug deeper with a look at smaller date ranges.
 These metrics show that after a highpoint of 48 percent share of impressions in December 2019, the CTV share of total impressions saw a decline to 41 percent in January followed by a drop to 35 percent in February, then a slight increase in March to 36 percent.
 Then, the period from April 1 – April 15 saw an even further decline in CTV share to 29% and then a rapid rise from April 16 – May 11 up to 42% share of impressions.

-That is one of many findings in our Q1 2020 Video Benchmarks Report.
+That is one of many findings.
 We’ve noted in the past that the still-evolving digital video advertising ecosystem keeps all of us at ER on our toes, and this quarter is certainly no exception.
 We’re fortunate to serve and measure digital video campaigns that play on a wide variety of media outlets, and we hope our industry benchmarks provide some helpful insights during these challenging times.

 Download the full report, which also gives you access to our trend file that provides a snapshot of quarterly metrics dating back to Q1 2016.